All Hell Breaks Loose (Destruction album)

-All Hell Breaks Loose is the sixth studio album by German thrash metal band Destruction, released on 25 April, 2000 by Nuclear Blast.
-It was the first official album released since Cracked Brain in 1990, and the first with Schmier returning to vocals and bass since Release from Agony in 1988.
+All Hell Breaks Loose is the sixth studio album by German thrash metal band Destruction, released on 25 April 2000 by Nuclear Blast.
+It was their first official album since Cracked Brain in 1990, and the first with Marcel "Schmier" Schirmer returning to vocals and bass since Release from Agony in 1987.
 It also marks the return of the band to a three-piece lineup.

-The album includes a cover of Metallica song "Whiplash".
+The album includes a cover of the Metallica song "Whiplash".

 Content

-Although All Hell Breaks Loose is considered to be a return to thrash metal roots for Destruction, it still retains some of the groove metal influences from the band's 1990s releases from their "Neo-Destruction" period.
+Although All Hell Breaks Loose is considered a return to thrash metal for the band, it retains some of the groove metal influences from their 1990s "Neo-Destruction" releases.